-Amari and the Night Brothers wasn’t supposed to be the ARC that I was to receive from NetGalley.
+Amari and the Night Brothers was not the ARC that I was supposed to receive from NetGalley.
 Thank God for small favors though!
 This book was an absolute delight from the front cover to the back cover.
 Look at the cover!
 It is so beautiful!!

 Her brother, Quinton, has been missing without a clue to his location.
 Quinton has the Midas touch.
 Everything he does is amazing.
 It’s hard to live in the shadow of a perfect person, especially for 13 year-old Amari.
 She is an incredible person but she gets overlooked all of the time, except when she is in trouble with one authority figure or another.